Hillel-DevOps-230720/andrii-rudenko/packer/README.md

-# Flask Applications with Gunicorn and Nginx
+# Flask Application with Gunicorn and Nginx

 ## Prepare environment